 Broadly speaking, the RStudio IDE can be used three ways: as a local installation on your computer, via the RStudio Server on a computer you can access, or via RStudio Cloud.
 The latter has a number of important advantages in terms ease of installation, keeping it current, resourcing and more that make is a great resource for a class.
 University of Illinois was participating in an earlier pilot, and we used the beta version of RStudio Cloud with great success as it offered (essentially unlimited) access for free.

-Now, since early August 2020, RStudio Cloud is an official product, and unlimited hours are no longer available for free from RStudio.
+Since August 2020, RStudio Cloud is an official product, and unlimited hours are no longer available for free from RStudio.
 As part of the campus-wide use at University of Illinois, a package has been negotiated.
-For an one-time fee of $27.50 you get unlimited use (i.e. for all you course) for a period of five months covering the term plus some grace period until December 31.
+For an one-time fee of $27.50 (unchanged relative to 2020) you get unlimited use (i.e. for all you course) for a period of five months covering the term plus some grace period until December 31 or slightly after.
 The use includes increased storage and memory settings, and the ability to scale to several cpus.
-TODO: These 2020 rates may change for 2021.

 Additional documentation is provided in this knowledge base article.

-In the past, the course has relied on students using personal logins at github.com, making coordination with netids more difficult and cumbersome.
+In the (distant) past, the course has relied on students using personal logins at github.com without the SSO connections, making coordination with netids more difficult and cumbersome.
 An interim solution was using GitHub in an on-campus instance with netids, this was also cumbersome (for some) as it disconnected from your usual GitHub setup.
 This year, just like last year, we are participating in a pilot project that is part of a planned wider rollout of U of Illinois-provided GitHub services (more info here).
 This combines your own account at GitHub (in the cloud, the standard github.com) with the single sign-on (SSO) validating your U of I credentials in the usual way.
 As a side-benefit, we can also map your netid and your GitHub account.